-Pursuant to Enacted House Bill 1606, "(1) A person eighteen years of age or older commits the offense of solicitation of a minor for prostitution if the person offers or agrees to pay a fee to a minor to engage in sexual conduct.
+Pursuant to Haw.
+Rev. Stat.
+Ann. § 712-1209.1 (Solicitation of a minor for prostitution), "(1) A person eighteen years of age or older commits the offense of solicitation of a minor for prostitution if the person intentionally, knowingly, or recklessly, offers or agrees to pay a fee to a minor or to a member of a police department, a sheriff, or a law enforcement officer who represents that person's self as a minor to engage in sexual conduct.
 (2) Solicitation of a minor for prostitution is a class C felony.
-(3) A person convicted of committing the offense of solicitation of a minor for prostitution shall be imposed a fine of not less than \$2,000; provided that \$2,000 of the imposed fine shall be credited to the general fund.
+(3) A person convicted of committing the offense of solicitation of a minor for prostitution shall be imposed a fine of not less than \$5,000; provided that \$5,000 of the imposed fine shall be credited to the general fund.
 (4) For purposes of this section: 'Minor' means a person who is less than eighteen years of age.
 'Sexual conduct' has the same meaning as in section 712-1200(2) [Prostitution]."

 N.J.
 Stat.
 Ann. § 2C:34-1 (Prostitution and related offenses) provides an enhanced penalty provision within the general prostitution law.
 The law states, "b.
-A person commits an offense if: (1) The actor engages in prostitution [punishable as a disorderly persons offense];...
+A person commits an offense if: (1) The actor engages in prostitution [punishable as a disorderly persons offense];. . .
 (7) The actor knowingly engages in prostitution with a person under the age of 18, or if the actor enters into or remains in a house of prostitution for the purpose of engaging in sexual activity with a child under the age of 18, or if the actor solicits or requests a child under the age of 18 to engage in sexual activity.
 It shall be no defense to a prosecution under this paragraph that the actor mistakenly believed that the child was 18 years of age or older, even if such mistaken belief was reasonable."